Elliot-Evans-95/elliotevans.site/README.md

 - Cleanup types ()
 - Add meta tags for all pages (X)
 - Add meta text info into json files ()
+- Change favicon to image of me ()